Updated January 2021

 Meanwhile, travel virtually!
 There’s more virtual travel content than ever to choose from, whether you want to tour Scotland, Disney World, a world class zoo, museum or foreign city.

-Don’t worry about safety, budget or logistics with our guide to the best virtual vacations and digital family experiences for fall 2020.
-Virtual travel experiences are all the more important to keep our sanity with work from home (WFH) and remote learning continuing for many this semester.
+No worries about safety, budget or logistics with our guide to the best virtual vacations and digital family experiences for Winter and Spring 2021.
+Virtual travel experiences are all the more important to keep our sanity with continued work from home (WFH) and remote learning.

 Encourage and share in the kids’ interest in music and theater, animals and art, rollercoasters and cooking as cities and countries, museums, zoos, aquariums, theme parks, hotels, cruise lines and other travel businesses continue to offer virtual tours and travel-themed activities.

-Follow your favorite destinations to see what they are offering or come along on our 51 Best Virtual Family Travel ideas for fall 2020, compiled in collaboration with our partners at The Family Travel Forum:
+Follow your favorite destinations to see what they are offering or come along on our 51 Best Virtual Family Travel ideas for Spring 2021, compiled in collaboration with our partners at The Family Travel Forum:

-Science really does matter to our environment and the pioneering eco-tour operators, the nonprofit EarthWatch, are continuing their series of Science Matters Webinars.
-Tune in and discover how COVID-19 has impacted the field work of Earthwatch scientists and head into the field for virtual backyard science, whether studying marine mammals, elephant foraging or forest owls.
+Science really does matter to our environment and the pioneering eco-tour operators, the nonprofit EarthWatch.
+Check out their latest videos and podcasts or tune in to the series of Science Matters Webinars.
+Discover how COVID-19 has impacted the field work of Earthwatch scientists and head into the field for virtual backyard science, whether studying marine mammals, elephant foraging or forest owls.

-Climate change remains a critical issue.
+Although President Biden rejoined the Paris Climate Accord, climate change remains a critical issue.
 Teens can become more savvy about wildfires and play a role in their prevention with the National Fire Protection Association’s series of Wildfire video tutorials and lesson plans.